takDesign/meshiMuda/README.md

 This is an app to reduce food waste

 Command
-// To start webpack server
+npm start  // To start webpack server
-npm start

 Files
-When you compile src/js/client.js, src/client.min.js will be created.
+When you compile src/js/index.js, src/index.min.js will be created.